 - Retest and validate

 A significant factor is the timeline of this waterfall process, where testing occurs as development completes.
-This process engages QA months into the project.
+This process delayed QA involvement until months into the project.
 Waterfall testing is very structured and very rigid or…..CONTROLLED.
-The results of this testing process can cripple the project team with defects, requiring backtracking to correct redundancies and dependencies.
-In a large project, the chances of something going missed are high.
-The worst nightmare in this structure is changing or unclarified requirements.
+Frankly, the bugs aren’t discovered until so late in the cycle, that many of the developers may no longer be on the project.

 Agile has taken software development teams by storm over the last decade, completely revolutionizing the ways and methods around software development.
 It all started with a Manifesto that turned values around for testers, developers, and beyond: